Coronavirus Disease 2019 vs. the Flu

 - Both are treated by addressing symptoms, such as reducing fever.
 Severe cases may require hospitalization and support such as mechanical ventilation.

 Both may be prevented by frequent, thorough hand washing, coughing into the crook of your elbow, staying home when sick and limiting contact with people who are infected.
-Social and physical distancing can limit the spread of COVID-19 in communities.
+Physical distancing can limit the spread of COVID-19 in communities.

 Coronavirus (COVID-19) Self-Checker